beginning of content

 When should I see my dentist or doctor?

-If you think you might have gum disease, it’s important to see a dentist.
-Getting treatment early can help protect your teeth.
+If you have frequent or heavy bleeding in your mouth, it's important to see a dentist or doctor.
+Getting treatment early can improve your symptoms and help prevent any complications.

 Visit your dentist or doctor if you have: